Opinion/editorial: Anti-racism resources rescinded by ed chief as censorship begins

 People are also reading…

 The servile Ms. Balow helps him along, rescinding a memo by James Lane, her predecessor as superintendent of public instruction.
-One of the reasons why is that Lane's suggested "reading lists advance the use of [Critical Race Theory] in education."
+One of the reasons is that Lane suggested “reading lists advance the use of [Critical Race Theory] in education.”

 Here is the list of books Lane recommended: “White Fragility,” “Between the World and Me,” “For White Folks That Teach in the Hood… and the Rest of Y’all Too,” “No BS (Bad Stats): Black People Need People Who Believe in Black People Enough Not to Believe Every Bad Thing They Hear about Black People,” and “Foundations of Critical Race Theory in Education.”